awsdocs/amazon-redshift-developer-guide/doc_source/r_ALTER_TABLE.md

 When specifying DISTSTYLE KEY, the data is distributed by the values in the DISTKEY column\.
 For more information about DISTSTYLE, see [CREATE TABLE](r_CREATE_TABLE_NEW.md)\.

 ALTER \[COMPOUND\] SORTKEY \( *column\_name* \[,\.\.\.\] \)
 A clause that changes or adds the sort key used for a table\.
+When you alter a sort key, the compression encoding of columns in the new or original sort key can change\.
+If no encoding is explicitly defined for the table, then Amazon Redshift automatically assigns compression encodings as follows:
++ Columns that are defined as sort keys are assigned RAW compression\.
++ Columns that are defined as BOOLEAN, REAL, or DOUBLE PRECISION data types are assigned RAW compression\.
++ Columns that are defined as SMALLINT, INTEGER, BIGINT, DECIMAL, DATE, TIMESTAMP, or TIMESTAMPTZ are assigned AZ64 compression\.
++ Columns that are defined as CHAR or VARCHAR are assigned LZO compression\.
 Consider the following:
 + You can define a maximum of 400 columns for a sort key per table\.
 + You can only alter a compound sort key\.
 You can't alter an interleaved sort key\.
 When data is loaded into a table, the data is loaded in the order of the sort key\.
 When you alter the sort key, Amazon Redshift reorders the data\.
 For more information about SORTKEY, see [CREATE TABLE](r_CREATE_TABLE_NEW.md)\.